SalahHamza/things-i-have-learnt/src/marks/web-accessibility/web_accessibility.md

 * **Modals and keyboard traps**:

 Keyboard trap happens when an element captures the tab and prevents the user from leaving it until it's complete.
-This can bothersome to the user, that's why the Web AIM section **[2.1.2](http://webaim.org/standards/wcag/checklist#sc2.1.2)** states that **keyboard focus should never be locked or trapped at one particular page element**.
+This can bothersome to the user, that's why the [Web AIM checklist section **2.1.2**](http://webaim.org/standards/wcag/checklist#sc2.1.2) states that **keyboard focus should never be locked or trapped at one particular page element**.

 Although the aforementioned behavior can be very frustrating, there are cases where it helps the page author provide better accessibility.
 The modal for example when the modal is displayed you'd want the tab to be trapped in it until the user completes whatever functionality the modal provides or closes it.